Grammys 2018: Here's what to expect

 At least when it comes to the nominees.

-For the first time since 1999, there are no white male solo artists nominated for the best album Grammy.
+For the first time since 1999, there are no white male solo artists nominated for the best album.

 The nominees are Jay-Z's "4:44," "Awaken, My Love!" by Childish Gambino, "DAMN" by Kendrick Lamar, "Melodrama" by Lorde and "24K Magic" by Bruno Mars.